 Retail sales tax is imposed on the buyer of goods and certain retail services.
 However, the seller is responsible for collecting the tax from the consumer and remitting to the Department of Revenue.
 Sales tax is the combination of the state and local taxes.

 UBI/ Department of Revenue (DOR) Registration Number

 Use tax is imposed on the use of goods by consumers in this state when the state's retail sales tax has not been paid.
 With respect to the use of goods as a consumer, either sales tax or use tax applies but not both.
 In this manner, use tax serves to complement the sales tax.
-Like the sales tax, the use tax is a combination of state and local taxes.
-Use tax rates and sales tax rates are the same.
+Like sales tax, use tax is a combination of state and local taxes.
+Use tax rates and sales tax rates are the same for the same location.

 Washington Administrative Code; rules that carry the weight of law and explain how the laws are administered.

 Service and Other Activities B&O tax classification applies to the gross income derived from the provision of "veterinary services" as that term is defined in the "Definitions" chapter.

 Service and Other Activities B&O tax also applies to the gross income derived from grooming, boarding, training, artificial insemination, stud services, and other services provided to live animals.

 Retailing B&O tax classification applies to the gross income from the sale of drugs, medicines, other substances, or items of tangible personal property to consumers when the sale is not included in the veterinary services.
 The Retailing classification applies only when the veterinarian does not administer the drug, medicine, other substance, or item.
 In cases where the veterinarian only administers part of the drug, medicine, other substance, or item of tangible personal property to the animal, with further administration to be completed by the customer, the veterinarian must separately list the charge on the bill.